mosquitogames/1819rulebook/1_setup.md

 ---
 # Setup

 This setup is for Fantasy Mode.
 We recommend your first game be in Fantasy Mode.

-To set up Simulation Mode, follow steps A to G below, then carry out the modified steps [here](simulation-mode#setup-changes).
+- To set up Simulation Mode, follow steps A to G below, then carry out the modified steps [here](simulation-mode#setup-changes).
+- To play a game without depictions of slavery, refer to [Playing without slavery](#playing-without-slavery).

-For Tabletopia setup, see [Tabletopia setup](#tabletopia-setup).
+- For Tabletopia setup, see [Tabletopia setup](#tabletopia-setup).

 ## Player Setup